 Every £215 invested will enable OOLU Solar to install modular Solar Home System to households previously off the grid.

-Your investment will help OOLU to provide clean energy to 697 families in Senegal.
+Your investment will help OOLU to provide clean energy to 697 families in Burkina Faso.

-OOLU LLC, the parent company of Oolu SARL, is a US based company incorporated in 2017 and is one of the fastest growing off-grid solar companies in West Africa.
+OOLU SARL is a company incorporated in 2015 in Senegal and is one of the fastest growing off-grid solar companies in West Africa.
 "Oolu" means trust in Wolof, the local language most commonly spoken in Senegal, and so corresponds with OOLU's goal to provide quality products and after sales service that communities and customers can trust.
 Since their incorporation they have installed over 45,000 solar home systems to families in Senegal and Mali and are looking to expand their operations into Burkina Faso and Nigeria in 2018.